-Facebook’s Oculus ordered to pay $500m fine in ZeniMax court case
+Facebook’s Oculus ordered to pay $500m in ZeniMax court case

 Related: Oculus Rift review

-Oculus was found to be not guilty of appropriating trade secrets, despite claims to the contrary from ZeniMax.
+Oculus was found to be not guilty of misappropriating trade secrets, despite claims to the contrary from ZeniMax.

 As a result of the verdict, Luckey himself is on the hook for $50 million, while former Oculus CEO Brendan Iribe will have to pay $150 million.

-Note: UPDATE: In a statement, a ZeniMax spokesperson said it may seek to halt sales of the Oculus Rift until the infringing code has been removed from the device.